lxl-max/image-segmentation/docs/index.md

 Pixels satisfying the first equation are called strong edge pixels and those satisfying to second equation are called weak edge pixels.

+Upon completion of Canndy detection process, we perform a **dilate** operation.
+This thickens the edges and makes the contours more consistent, thereby more convenient for contour detection.

+#### Find Contour

+1. Locate the foreground connected components, get $C_1$, $C_2$, ..., $C_n$, each is an independent region.
+2. Perform contour tracking for each $C_i$: starting from a boundary pixel, walk around the perimeter of the neighbourhood, record the pixels in sequence.
+The result is an ordered, connected outline.​
+3. Pick the largest one.

 ---